TheWizKidRunnerUp/Neil-Patel-Bluestamp-Engineering-Portfolio/index.md

 |:--:|:--:|:--:|:--:|
 | Neil P | Saint Francis High School | Electrical Engineering | Incoming Junior

+# Stater Milestone

+**Don't forget to replace the text below with the embedding for your milestone video.
+Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

+<iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+For your first milestone, describe what your project is and how you plan to build it.
+You can include:
+- An explanation about the different components of your project and how they will all integrate together
+- Technical progress you've made so far
+- Challenges you're facing and solving in your future milestones
+- What your plan is to complete your project

 **Replace the BlueStamp logo below with an image of yourself and your completed project.
 Follow the guide [here](https://tomcam.github.io/least-github-pages/adding-images-github-pages-site.html) if you need help.**

 ![Headstone Image](logo.svg)